Blog

 4. Use pauses.
 Your listeners need a break.
 It helps recapture their attention if your voice or words (or their pressing needs) have made them drift away.

 5. Blink.
-It’s unnerving to buy buspar in the uk watch someone stare at a TelePrompTer without blinking.
+It’s unnerving to watch someone stare at a TelePrompTer without blinking.
 It’s the deer in the headlights look.
 Creepy and very unnatural.

 Here are a few critiques:

 The announcer needs to learn how to pronounce “commemorative.”
-When she asked people to buy buspar in the uk turn around and face the camera platform, it took 3 tries before she got the buy buspar in the uk word correct!
+When she asked people to turn around and face the camera platform, it took 3 tries before she got the word correct!
 Oops.
 At least you can pronounce “Obama” right, unlike Congressman Joe Baca (see yesterday’s blog).

 Chris Van Hollen US House, Maryland Speech Expert Assessment C